pydicom/dicom-validator/README.md

 As mentioned, if the evaluation of conditions fails, the related module or tag is considered optional, which may hide some non-conformity.
 Condition evaluation may fail if:
-- the needed information is not contained in the DICOM file (e.g. verbose descriptions like "if the Patient is an animal")
+- the needed information is not directly contained in the DICOM file (e.g. verbose descriptions like "if the Patient is an animal", "if the image has been calibrated" etc.)
 - the information is related to other DICOM files (e.g. referenced images)
 - the parsing failed because the condition is too complicated, unexpected, or due to a bug (please write an issue if you encounter such a problem)

 #### Retired tags
-Also note that only the given standard is used to evaluate the files.
+Only the given standard is used to evaluate the files.
 If the DICOM file has been written using an older standard, it may conform to that standard, but not to the newest one.
 Tags that are retired in the version of the standard used for parsing are not considered at all.
+You can always check against an older standard by using the `--revision` option.

+#### Enumerated values and defined terms
+Most enumerated values are checked against, but some are ignored due to parsing issues.
+Support for more cases may be added in the future.
+Defined terms are _not_ checked, because they are allowed to be user-defined, which means that any value may be valid.

 #### Unsupported cases (support may be added in future versions)
 - SOP classes not in the table in PS3.3 such as Presentation States are not